Second Nagorno-Karabakh War: Ceasefire agreement

 On 9 November 2020, in the aftermath of the capture of Shusha, a ceasefire agreement was signed by the President of Azerbaijan, Ilham Aliyev, the Prime Minister of Armenia, Nikol Pashinyan, and the President of Russia, Vladimir Putin, ending all hostilities in the zone of the Nagorno-Karabakh conflict from 10 November 2020, 00:00 Moscow time.
 The President of Artsakh, Arayik Harutyunyan, also agreed to end the hostilities.

 Under the terms of the deal, both belligerent parties were to exchange prisoners of war and the bodies of the fallen.
 Furthermore, Armenian forces were to withdraw from Armenian-occupied territories surrounding Nagorno-Karabakh by 1 December 2020, while a peacekeeping force, provided by the Russian Ground Forces and led by Lieutenant General Rustam Muradov, of just under 2,000 soldiers would be deployed for a minimum of five years along the line of contact and the Lachin corridor linking Armenia and the Nagorno-Karabakh region.
 Additionally, Armenia undertook to "guarantee safety" of transport communication between Azerbaijan's Nakhchivan exclave and mainland Azerbaijan in both directions, while Russia's border troops (under the Federal Security Service) were to "exercise control over the transport communication".

 On 15 December 2020, after several weeks of cease fire, the sides finally exchanged prisoners of war.
 44 Armenian and 12 Azeri prisoners were exchanged.
 It is unclear whether more prisoners remain in captivity on either side.

+Territorial changes

+At the time of the ceasefire, Azerbaijan had retaken most of the area south of the Lachin corridor.
+It had also captured one-third of Nagorno-Karabakh, mostly in the south.
+Under the terms of the ceasefire, Azerbaijan regained control over much of its territory that had been lost to Armenia in the earlier war.
+In total, Azerbaijan regained control of 72% of the disputed territory, including the territory captured in Nagorno-Karabakh.
+It was reported that Azerbaijan regained control of 5 cities, 4 towns, 286 villages.